Skip to content

 Older tags outside the current release line do not receive backported fixes.
 See SECURITY.md for the security-patch policy.

-A hotfix applies a single trunk commit onto an environment pinned to an older trunk base (see the Hotfix section of workflows.md).
-The version cascade allocates for a hotfix depends on whether the environment's current version is still in flight (an rc) or already published.
+A hotfix applies one or more trunk commits onto an environment pinned to an older trunk base (see the Hotfix section of Workflows).
+The version cascade allocates for a hotfix depends on whether the environment’s current version is still in flight (an rc) or already published.

 When the environment holds an rc version, the hotfix appends a nested hotfix.M segment: